Wallace & Gromit's Grand Adventures

-Wallace & Gromit's Grand Adventures is an episodic graphic adventure game based around the characters of Wallace and Gromit created by Nick Park and Aardman Animations.
+Wallace & Gromit's Grand Adventures is an episodic graphic adventure game based around the characters of Wallace & Gromit created by Nick Park and produced by Aardman Animations.
 The game was developed and published by Telltale Games.
-It consists of four episodes, which were released to Microsoft Windows from March 23 to July 30, 2009 and to Xbox 360 from May 27 to November 4, 2009.
+It consists of four episodes, which were released to Microsoft Windows from March 23 to July 30, 2009, and to Xbox 360 from May 27 to November 4, 2009.

 Episodes are developed by Telltale Games in collaboration with Aardman Animations to develop the story, characters, and setting.
 Players control both Wallace and Gromit at times through the gameplay.
 Ben Whitehead, Aardman's official backup voice actor, portrays Wallace, instead of Peter Sallis, who had voiced the character in all screen appearances up to that point.
-A playable demo of the first episode was made available on March 16, 2009 and can be downloaded from the official site as well as Yahoo Games.
+A playable demo of the first episode was made available in March 2009, and can be downloaded from the official site as well as Yahoo Games.
 It is also included on the Region 2 DVD and Blu-ray releases of A Matter of Loaf and Death as DVD-ROM content.
-On January 14, 2014, Telltale Games removed the game from sale due to the expiration of their distribution rights for the Wallace & Gromit intellectual property; customers who previously purchased the game were still able to download the episodes from their game library.
+Telltale Games removed the game from sale in January 2014 due to the expiration of their distribution rights for the Wallace & Gromit intellectual property; customers who previously purchased the game were still able to download the episodes from their game library.

-On December 7, 2020, the game was relisted on Steam, GOG.com, RobotCache and Green Man Gaming for Windows, along with Telltale's other titles Strong Bad’s Cool Game for Attractive People and Texas Hold 'Em.
+The game was relisted in December 2020, 2 years after the company closed on Steam, GOG.com, RobotCache and Green Man Gaming for Windows, along with Telltale's other titles Strong Bad's Cool Game for Attractive People and Texas Hold'em.

 Synopsis

 Episode 1: Fright of the Bumblebees

 Wallace and Gromit have opened a new business, "From Bee to You" specialising in delivering freshly made honey to customers.
-They take up the offer to provide fifty gallons of honey as repair payment to fix local grocer Mr Paneer’s shop after Wallace's new prototype robotic cheese-detecting mouse accidentally rampaged through the store on a test run.
+They take up the offer to provide fifty gallons of honey as repair payment to fix local grocer Mr Paneer's shop after Wallace's new prototype robotic cheese-detecting mouse accidentally rampaged through the store on a test run.
 However, Wallace has used up all the flowers in his garden, and is forced to improvise a growth formula to turn some daisy seeds provided by his neighbour, Ms. Flitt into giant flowers.
 The formula is a success, and he meets his client's demand but things soon go wrong when the bees react to the growth formula, becoming huge and terrorizing the town and Wallace's home.
 Gromit is able to trap most of the bees, but Wallace is stolen away by the giant bee queen.
 Gromit gives chase in Wallace's honey tanker truck, and is able to rescue Wallace.
 The two work together to feed the queen more honey dosed with more of the growth formula, forcing the bee to become stuck in a tunnel.
 Wallace works out an antidote to the growth formula to restore the bees to normal, though he accidentally shrinks himself in the process.